-Hyperthermia refers to a group of heat-related conditions characterized by an abnormally high body temperature — in other words, the opposite of hypothermia.
+Hyperthermia refers to a group of heat-related conditions characterized by an abnormally high body temperature of more than 100.4°F (38°C).
+It is the opposite of hypothermia.

 The condition occurs when the body’s heat-regulation system becomes overwhelmed by outside factors, causing a person’s internal temperature to rise.